rse/speechflow/README.md

   Purpose: **sentence splitting/merging**<br/>
   Example: `sentence()`<br/>

+  > This node allows you to ensure that a text stream is split or merged
+  > into complete sentences.
+It is primarily intended to be used after
+  > the "deepgram" node and before "deepl" or "elevenlabs" nodes in
+  > order to improve overall quality.

   | Port    | Payload     |
   | ------- | ----------- |
   | input   | text        |